SD-WAN technology has gained popularity over the last few years as organisations seek to modernise their network infrastructure.

 Having a reliable, consistent and secure connection to the internet through free WiFi in hospitals and clinics across the country has been one of the NHS’ objectives in recent years.
-Offering free patient WiFi has a multitude of benefits, including helping them stay connected to friends and family using messaging services, empowering them to monitor and look after their own health using digital health services, and keeping injured children entertained in A&E.
+Offering free patient WiFi has many benefits, including helping them stay connected to friends and family using messaging services, empowering them to monitor and look after their health using digital health services, and keeping injured children entertained in A&E.

-For clinicians and staff, it provides an efficient, reliable and secure platform, enabling them to offer and utilise the latest digital health and care services.
+It provides an efficient, reliable and secure platform for clinicians and staff, enabling them to offer and utilise the latest digital health and care services.
 CSH Surrey is the latest health service to pilot a free WiFi scheme for patients and staff across its hospitals in Surrey.

-Simpli-Fi was awarded a 3 year contract for the first flagship hospitals as part of CSH Surrey’s patient and staff WiFi roll out across all major sites.
-Simpli-Fi worked closely with the SLT and the internal IT department to consult, design, install and maintain a state of the art WiFi network across the hospital sites.
-Simpli-Fi provides a fully managed WiFi service which includes next day hardware swap out in the event that any failures occur, remote monitoring and 7-days a week help desk and support.
+Simpli-Fi was awarded a three-year contract for the first flagship hospitals as part of CSH Surrey’s patient and staff WiFi rollout across all significant sites.
+Simpli-Fi worked closely with the SLT and the internal IT department to consult, design, install and maintain a state-of-the-art WiFi network across the hospital sites.
+Simpli-Fi provides a fully managed WiFi service, including next-day hardware swap out if any failures occur, remote monitoring, and 7-days a week help desk and support.
 Simpli-Fi also designed a branded user experience for visitors when they connect to the hospital WiFi.

-“From our initial enquiry through to getting the initial hospitals live, Simpli-Fi provided us with simple, clear guidance and quality service that enabled us to move quickly and efficiently to meet our target deadlines.
-The flexible pricing model made it a very easy decision for us, and the managed service they provide is outstanding.
-Simpli-Fi works with us like an internal support arm of the business.”
+“From our initial enquiry to getting the initial hospitals live, Simpli-Fi provided us with simple, clear guidance and quality service that enabled us to move quickly and efficiently to meet our target deadlines.
+The flexible pricing model made it a straightforward decision for us, and their managed service is outstanding.
+Simpli-Fi works with us like an inner support arm of the business.”

 A Managed WiFi Service with Simpli-Fi

 When you partner with us, you receive an uncomplicated, high-quality service with clarity and focus from conception to completion.
-We make life simple for our customers, moving quickly and efficiently through the entirety of your project.
+As a result, we simplify life for our customers, moving quickly and efficiently through your project.

-At Simpli-Fi, we recognise that there is a real demand to provide WiFi as a service, providing organisations with an affordable yet quality WiFi network as a complete managed service.
-Connectivity plays a vital role in your business and is at the heart of everything we do.
+At Simpli-Fi, we recognise an actual demand to provide WiFi as a service, providing organisations with an affordable yet quality WiFi network as a completely managed service.
+Connectivity is vital to your business and is at the heart of everything we do.

 We also understand the importance of trust in building long-standing, collaborative relationships.
-We want to share our knowledge with you, and actively encourage teams, suppliers, and stakeholders to contribute to projects to enhance the overall outcome.
+Therefore, we want to share our knowledge with you and actively encourage teams, suppliers, and stakeholders to contribute to projects to enhance the overall outcome.
 By working together, we can work towards achieving a shared goal.

-We want you to enjoy total peace of mind when it comes to your WiFi service.
+We want you to enjoy total peace of mind regarding your WiFi service.